Trump White House has taken little action to stop next election hack

 "Many states are very leery or afraid of federal regulation of their election system, even though they are not prepared to defend against the new generation of threats."

-The White House declined to respond on the record.
+The White House disputes the idea that it hasn't taken action to protect election systems.
 One White House official said the U.S. is responding in a variety of ways, "some you'll see, some you won't see…You certainly don't want to telegraph your moves."

+The White House says it's sending letters to states and municipalities next week asking them to send data to an election fraud commission.
+It also points to the signing of a cybersecurity executive order as a step toward protecting elections.

+Trump, in an interview Friday on "Fox & Friends," didn’t say what he would do to stop Russian hacking, but he did blame the 2016 hacks on the Obama administration.

 Each of those three attack vectors requires different defenses, experts say.
 On the fake news front, the government would need to coordinate with tech companies to slow the flow of false information.
 In terms of Russian intelligence hacking and leaking, experts say Vladimir Putin needs to be shown that he will incur a high cost if that tactic is repeated.
 And state election systems need to be better armored against cyber attack, and fully equipped to audit the vote if a successful attack occurs.